Note

 If all your sentences are of the same length, your writing will likely become monotonous and challenging to read.
 To keep things interesting, vary the lengths of your sentences so that they range from short and punchy to long and descriptive.

-Figurative language, such as metaphors and similes, can add interest and depth to your writing.
-When used sparingly, these devices can help paint a picture in the reader’s mind and make them feel more connected to the story you are telling.
+Figurative languages, such as metaphors and similes, can add interest and depth to your writing.
+When used sparingly, these devices can help paint a picture in the reader’s mind and make them feel more connected to your story.
 However, overuse of figurative language can make your writing feel contrived or clichéd, so use it judiciously.

 Sensory details are another great way to engage the reader and make the story more interesting.
 These details appeal to one or more of the five senses: sight, sound, smell, taste, and touch.
 Including these details in your description will help bring the scene to life for the reader.